 Ryan speaking alongside former First Lady Michelle Obama on a panel about higher education.

 But Ryan’s heart has always remained in the local community and with PCC.
 He’s been actively involved with PCC over the last decade.
 He’s spoken at local K-12 schools about higher education, mentored community college students through PCC's Transfer Center, and served on the board of PCC’s Asian American & Pacific Islander Advisory Committee.
 He also served as Deputy Campaign Manager on PCC’s successful bond initiative that provided $565 million in funding for PCC to make necessary repairs and upgrades.
 Ryan gives back to PCC because of how much PCC has given him and his family.
-Ryan’s younger brother also attended PCC and Ryan’s partner taught as an adjunct professor at PCC.
+Ryan’s younger brother also attended PCC and Ryan’s partner teaches as an adjunct professor at PCC.